Home

 (return to top)

 'A la carte' Services Some funeral homes may be willing to provide one or two specific services (rather than their usual full range of care) if you choose to do most of the post-deathcare at home.
 Of course, that is not what their business is set up for.
 However, particularly those funeral homes focusing on simpler or less expensive services may recognize that — as at-home post-deathcare becomes more popular — they can provide an important support service.
-For example, if the death journeyer has a pacemaker, the funeral home may be willing to remove it before burial/cremation.
+For example, if the Death Journeyer has a pacemaker, the funeral home may be willing to remove it before burial/cremation.
 In all likelihood, they would wash and re-dress the body as part of that procedure, but then might be willing to release the body (with proper documents) to be taken home for the 'lying in honour'/visitation before burial or cremation.
 They might also be willing to provide transportation services, if you don't have a vehicle available that is appropriate for transporting a body; or take over the paperwork.

 It would be wise to contact the funeral homes in your area, well in advance of the death, to find out which ones might provide 'a la carte' services, in order to avoid potentially uncomfortable negotiations at the time of deepest grief.
 If you have a DWENA practitioner locally available, they may be able to provide information on which funeral homes are most likely to offer 'a la carte' services.
 Your hospice may also be helpful in finding supportive local services.